gwas-partitioning/bnmf-clustering/README.md

 ## T2D Multi-ancestry Partitioned Polygenic Scores
 Cluster weights are available from the [Smith, Deutsch et al Nature Medicine 2024](https://www.nature.com/articles/s41591-024-02865-3) paper in the "Smith_Deutsch_NatureMedicine_2024" folder.
-Partitioned polygenic scores can be generated using the enclosed variant cluster weights.
-We have included weights for ancestry-specific and multi-ancestry clusters.
+Partitioned polygenic scores (pPS) can be generated using the enclosed variant cluster weights.
+We have included weights for ancestry-specific and multi-ancestry clusters:

+* In the weights files, the "Effect_Allele" column denotes the T2D risk-increasing allele.
+* When generating the pPS, all genotypes should be aligned to this allele!
+* Weights have been provided in hg38, however a liftover map (hg19 to hg38) is included in each subfolder.

 ## Pipeline for GWAS clustering using Bayesian non-negative matrix factorization (bNMF)